tplr-ai/tits/README.md

 ## FAQs

-### What is the purpose of TITss?
+### What is the purpose of TITs?
-TITss serve as the primary mechanism for proposing new features or changes to the Templar protocol, fostering open-source development, transparency, and structured decision-making.
+TITs serve as the primary mechanism for proposing new features or changes to the Templar protocol, fostering open-source development, transparency, and structured decision-making.

-### How are TITss approved?
+### How are TITs approved?
-TITss are approved through community consensus during the Review and Last Call stages.
-Editors facilitate the process but do not unilaterally approve TITss.
+TITs are approved through community consensus during the Review and Last Call stages.
+Editors facilitate the process but do not unilaterally approve TITs.

-### Can I update TITss after they are finalized?
+### Can I update TITs after they are finalized?
-Once TITss are finalized, they are generally considered complete.
-However, living TITss are an exception and can be updated regularly.
+Once TITs are finalized, they are generally considered complete.
+However, living TITs are an exception and can be updated regularly.

 ## Related Links